 NB - December 2011 The resort that was subsequently built and up-graded over the years was, unfortunately, completely wrecked during Cyclone Yasi that battered the coast in February 2011.
 Following this catastrophic event Dunk Island was sold, a great relief to all those on the mainland, who depend on Tourism for their livelihood.

 Banfield built a rough house, then another more substantial and gracious one, on his isle of dreams, overlooking the sweep of Brammo Bay.
 In Townsville he had previously employed a housekeeper, Ettie, who now moved to Dunk and became part of their family.

 He then busied himself with establishing an orchard, a vegetable garden, rearing goats and cattle and keeping bees.
-Fish were plentiful and he had the assistance of some of the island’s original aboriginal inhabitants, most of whom were later rounded up and sent to the Hull River Aboriginal Settlement (‘the mission’) on the mainland, just across from Coonanglebah (Dunk Island).
+Fish were plentiful and he had the assistance of some of the island’s original aboriginal inhabitants, most of whom were later rounded up by authorities and sent to the Hull River Aboriginal Settlement (‘the mission’) on the mainland, just across from Coonanglebah (Dunk Island).